WeAreDotnet/dotnet-creator-cards/.github/PULL_REQUEST_TEMPLATE.md

 ## RSS or Atom Feed

+* [ ] The feed was validated using https://validator.w3.org/feed/ and does not contain errors

 * [ ] The content with feed.type = dotnet must be .NET related:
 * .NET itself
 * .NET libraries and projects